-Concrete Platform is a leading software company focussing on the retail & fashion industry.
+Concrete Platform is a software company focussing on the retail & fashion industry.

-The software allows companies to manage their business at every level by creating projects, roadmaps, managing people, content and more; all from a single platform in the cloud.
+The software allows companies to manage their business at every level by creating projects, roadmaps, managing people, content and more; all from a single platform.

 Concrete Platform wanted to work on a 2.0 of their platform, by rethinking the user experience from the ground up and rebranding their website and user interface.
 In my time at Concrete I created an entirely new style for the user interface as well as improving the overall user experience platform wide.

 I was the sole designer at the company and worked through all stages of the design process; from user journeys, wire-framing and prototypes, through to high fidelity designs and hand-off to the developers.